 Tri boys range from $1900 to $3000 generally depending on size and various characteristics

-Tri girls usually start at $3000 with $3200 as a common price.
+Tri girls $3000 is a common price.
 Smaller sometimes more.

 Golds/whites and chocolates are similar to tri colors, but chocolates can be a bit more because of rarity.